HannaMoum/BioSim/README.md

 * investigate optimization possibilities in current code to provide better efficiency, such as:
   * provide the Landscape class with one attribute for each animal's species population, rather than one for both.
-This should save some runningtime for the simulation.
+This should save some runtime for the simulation.
-  * add lazy evalution for fitness calculations
-* fix bug: Attribute self.initial_num_year is only developed to control the first simulation, and are not adjusted for further simualtion after a pause.
+  * opportunities to make the graphics faster.

 ##Credits